-Other than its futuristic designs, it’s unique because it’s not electrical, and doesn’t have any hot-water boiler connected to it.
+Other than its futuristic designs, it’s unique because it’s not electrical, it doesn’t have any water reservoir or boiler connected to it.
 This makes the whole machine smaller and easier to transport.

 However, the ROK Presso has limited functionalities.
 You can’t steam milk or brew more than one double-shot in one go, because you’ll have to clean everything just to start over.